Friday, June 28, 2024

 Later, when relatively calm Nathan tried to reason with himself.
 He'd already decided he'd call Kayla.
 He had no idea what he would say to her.
 He would not say sorry for something that was not his fault?
 In fact it would be more appropriate for Kayla to apologize for her anger and storming out.
 He wanted the the tension between them resolved.
 At the same time he felt coerced.
 He knew her well enough already to realize she would not say, sorry, I don't know what came over me.
 Or, sorry, can we start over?
 She had put herself in a position from which she could not pivot.
 If there was going to be making up, he would have to initiate it.

-Had she done it on purpose?
-Done it to coerce him into being submissive?
+Did she do it on purpose?
+Do it to coerce him into being submissive?

 There was an inconvenient clash of events.
 It happens.
-He could not change either of the two dates!
+He could not change the date of Rosalind's birthday or Madge's farewell party!
 It's simple ... find the best compromise.
 Any rational person can see that and realize the best way out is to make some concessions.
 Getting angry and storming out was irrational and compounded the problem.

 Instead, if he wanted the relationship, he would have to suck up to her.
 He loathed it.
 It would be like self betrayal, took him back to when he was four years old.
 At that age one has nothing.
 You can't leave.
 You had to pretend all's well, suck it up while seething inside.